roshadah/We-rate-dogs-analysis/README.md

-1.The graph shows that postive correlation between retweet_counts and rating 2.The graph shows that postive correlation exist between favorite_counts and rating 3.Source showed that most of the users re from iphone compared to other devices i.e Vine,Twitter Web client,Tweetdeck
+1.The graph shows that postive correlation between retweet_counts and rating 2.The graph shows that postive correlation exist between favorite_counts and rating 3.Source showed that most of the users is from iphone mobile devices compared to other devices i.e Vine,Twitter Web client,Tweetdeck

 ## Key Insights for Presentation
 I introduce each of the variables one by one.
 To start, I use the boxplots across variable to determine their disrtibution.
 The rating distribution shows that most of the user rating is 1.1 which is about 50% of the rating.
-The scatterplt shows that postive relationship exist between rating and favorite_count.
+The scatterplot shows that postive relationship exist between rating and favorite_count.
 .The source columns shows that most of the WeRateDogs Twitter user are using iphones.